eduardogott/HyperBot-Java/progress.md

 !tremove - Removes someone from a ticket
 !trename - Renames a ticket
 !ttranscript - Transcripts a ticket
+> Put a status on ticket closure, that gets sent to the openers' DM, stating what was the action taken by the staff.

 ### Others
 > !changelog - Lists bot changelol (duh)